ocf/ocfweb/ocfweb/docs/docs/staff/startertasks.md

 during [staff hours](https://ocf.io/staffhours)!

 Tasks marked with an asterisk (\*) require staff privileges.
-If you want to work on these but aren't on staff, let a current staffer know you’re working on starter tasks and we will add you.
+If you want to work on these but haven't officially been given staff privileges yet, let a current staffer know you’re working on starter tasks and we will add you.

 These tasks don’t have to be completed in order.